uberblah/software-quality/content/standards/design-template.md

 It is reasonable to ensure the requirements are reviewed by some of your stakeholders BEFORE you write the design.
 This helps make sure you're designing for the right problem.

-You could go so far as to split this into its own separate doc, and just reference the requirements doc when you write the design portion.
+You could even split this into its own separate doc, and just reference the requirements doc when you write the design portion.
 {{< /hint >}}